 Grant Application Materials

 Need a letter of support from the UR CTSI or boilerplate language for your grants?
 The UR CTSI can help you with that.
 See below for steps to request these materials, and check out some helpful guidance documents related to rigor and reproducibility, human subject protection and NIH grant formats.
-If you can’t find what you need here, submit a ticket to the Research Request Dashboard.
+If you can’t find what you need here, contact the Research Help Desk.

 Get a Letter of Support from the UR CTSI